Open Access for Books and Book Chapters

 Books acknowledging Wellcome Trust awards

-Wellcome Trust are the only funder that routinely pay open access costs for books and book chapters.
-If you acknowledge a Wellcome Trust award in your book, please notify firstname.lastname@example.org before accepting any costs relating to open access.
+Wellcome Trust routinely pay open access costs for books and book chapters.
+If you acknowledge a Wellcome Trust award in your book, please notify email@example.com before accepting any costs relating to open access.

 Provide details of the publication (title, authors/editors, publisher, ISBN) and the funders’ reference numbers for any awards you acknowledge.
 Please also provide the open access fee if you know it.
 We will contact the Wellcome Trust on your behalf to check for confirmation that they will cover the cost of open access publication.